Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 |pp3w-232e-k54r-ww3b  |1959-9909-4567|3245 |y567-3f25-6h78-234p|

 What do we have here?
-Mr. Williams has created (or has created) more than one account, and the accounts are not merged into one.
-This is a simple example of a problem you are likely to encounter and duplication problems are constantly faced.
+Mr. Williams has created more than one account, and the accounts are not merged into one.
+This is a simple example of a problem you are likely to encounter.
 We have one Ted Williams, but the system regards him as two people.
 Business rules can mitigate some of these issues.
 For instance, the ticketing system could forbid users from using an email that is already in the system.
-While using email_address as a primary key has some advantages, there are always downstream issues that you must consider.
+While using `email_address` as a primary key has some advantages, there are always downstream issues to consider.
 Nothing is perfect.
 Someone may use a different email.
-Then you have one person, but it may be impossible to tell them apart.
+Then you have one person, but it may be impossible to tell that the records refer to the same person.
 Your rules may make a problem worse.

 Garbage-in, garbage-out.
 You must clean this data to move to the next level of our hierarchy.
 Before we look at B.I., I want to cover an essential simple query.
 It is the core of B.I. work.
 I have asked a similar question during interviews for years, and almost everyone fails to answer it correctly despite its simplicity.
 Once you gain some proficiency in SQL, run this code in an engine.
 This is written in SQL server syntax and answers the question:

 > Can you create a list of Companies in each Industry ordered by revenue?

 It looks simple, but make sure you understand what is happening.
-Everyone fails this test because they fail to think through it and invariably try a`GROUP BY` before giving up with a confused look on their faces wishing they had access to Google.
+People often fail this test because they do not think through the shape of the desired result and invariably try a `GROUP BY` before giving up with a confused look on their faces, wishing they had access to Google.

 ```sql